nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-2.md

 Furthermore, it doesn't handle multiple simultaneous connections.
-In theory, because a Selenium WebDriver "session" is a browser, we could open multiple tabs, but keeping track of those tabs and switching between them adds a considerable amount of complexity and overhead, not to mention it doesn't address the original lack of async support, hence why I opted to use aiohttp scraping and HTTP requests, via [aiohttp.ClientSession][23].
+In theory, because a Selenium WebDriver "session" is a browser, we could open multiple tabs, but keeping track of those tabs and switching between them adds a considerable amount of complexity and overhead.
+It also doesn't address the lack of async support, hence why I opted to use aiohttp scraping and HTTP requests via [aiohttp.ClientSession][23].

 However, there's an obstacle here.
 When we log in with Selenium, the login cookies are stored in the Selenium WebDriver session.
 There's no simple way to transfer these cookies to the aiohttp session, and the two libraries store cookies in different formats.
 We must convert them manually.

-All of this lives in [http_requests.py][24].
-The function [get_login_cookies()][35] takes the Selenium WebDriver instance, as well as the login username/password, and returns a list of dicts, where each dict represents a cookie.
-The function [get_login_session()][36] uses these to construct a dict of [morsel][25] objects and add them to the aiohttp session's cookie jar:
+All of the aforementioned functionality lives in [http_requests.py][24].
+The function [get_login_cookies()][35] takes the Selenium WebDriver instance, as well as the login username/password, and returns a list of dictionaries, where each dictionary represents a cookie.
+The function [get_login_session()][36] uses these to construct a dictionary of [morsel][25] objects and add them to the aiohttp session's cookie jar:

 {{< highlight python "linenos=true,linenostart=129" >}}
     session = aiohttp.ClientSession()